The links to the sponsors logos below will open in a new window.

 Saint Francis University will award six Science Fair Scholarships of $4,000 ($1,000 per year for four consecutive years).
 Recipients must meet academic criteria for admission and scholarship at SFU and enroll in a major with the school of sciences the semester following high school graduation.

-Slippery Rock University will award up to 10 undergraduate scholarships valued at $8,000 ($2,000 per academic year for four years) for individuals majoring in Biology, Chemistry, Engineering, Mathematics & Statistics, Geography, Geology and the Environment, Computer Science, Physics, and Psychology at Slippery Rock University.
-Students must have at least a 3.5 cumulative high school GPA and 1220 SAT (critical reading and math) or 25 ACT composite score to be eligible for the scholarship and be entering the senior year of high school.
-Recipients will be required to maintain a 3.0 GPA, complete 24 new credits per academic year and be enrolled at Slippery Rock University full-time, following the approved curriculum, in one of the majors listed above.
+Slippery Rock University will award up to 10 undergraduate scholarships valued at $8,000 ($2,000 per academic year for four years) for individuals majoring in biology, chemistry, engineering, mathematics and statistics, geography, geology and the environment, computer science, physics, and psychology at Slippery Rock University.
+Students must be entering the senior year of high school and have at least a 3.5 cumulative high school GPA and 1220 SAT (critical reading and math) or 25 ACT composite score to be eligible for the scholarship.
+Recipients will be required to maintain a 3.0 GPA, complete 24 new credits per academic year, and be enrolled at Slippery Rock University full-time, following the approved curriculum, in one of the majors listed above.
 The total financial aid, including this scholarship, may not exceed the total cost of attendance determined by the Office of Financial Aid each year.

-The University of Pittsburgh at Greensburg will award up to 4 University scholarships ranging $2,000 - $6,000.
-Students must meet admission and scholarship criteria.
-Awards are renewable annually pending an overall GPA of 3.25 or higher.
-Enrollment at the Greensburg campus required - awards are not transferable to another Pitt campus.
+University of Pittsburgh at Bradford will award up to four University Scholarships ranging from $2,000 to $7,500.
+Students must meet admissions and scholarship criteria.
+Awards are renewable annually for a total of three academic years.
+Students must be enrolled full-time, have a cumulative GPA of 2.25 or higher, and maintain the housing that the scholarship was based on.
+Enrollment at the Bradford Campus is required.
+Awards are not transferable to any other Pitt campus.